 Built on 27 jewels, the movement offers such functions as a sweep second hand and a calendar with date, day, month, and moon phase indicators.

 The dial layout is absolutely standard, but, surprisingly, the watch doesn’t look like a carbon copy of another classic model.
 In fact, it takes just a glance to understand that this is yet another member of GP’s evergreen 1966 collection.

 As you can see in the pictures, the gadget will be presented in two versions.
 The one that looks like a more versatile option will feature a deep black dial (ref.
-49535-53-651-BK6A) and the one will sport more energetic white-silvered face (ref.
+49535-53-651-BK6A) and the one will sport a more energetic white-silvered face (ref.
 49535-53-152-53A).
 Both models are of the same diameter of 40 millimeters: a universal size that will probably appeal both to those who usually prefer their dressy timekeepers in a more “classic” size of 38-39 millimeters and those who are usually more into “sportier” gadgets of 42 millimeters and more, but still willing to consider a watch of a more “appropriate” size.

 Girard-Perregaux 1966 Full Calendar in White Gold specification